AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

         |Transmission Mode|The message delivery mode.
 Valid values:         -   Asynchronous
         -   Synchronous We recommend that you select asynchronous mode.
 In synchronous transmission mode, if Function Compute takes a long time to process data, Message Queue for Apache Kafka will also take a long time to process data.
 If a batch of data takes longer than 5 minutes to process, the Message Queue for Apache Kafka client will rebalance the traffic.
 |Asynchronous|
         |Data Size|The number of messages that are included in a batch.
 Default value: 20.
 The connector aggregates multiple messages into batches based on this value.
-Note that a batch cannot exceed 6 MB in synchronous more and 128 KB in asynchronous mode.
+Note that a batch cannot exceed 6 MB in synchronous mode and 128 KB in asynchronous mode.
 Assume that the batch size is 20 and the sending mode is asynchronous.
 The first 17 messages have a total size of 127 KB, but the 18th message is 200 KB.
 In this case, the connector sends the first 17 messages as a single batch, and then sends the 18th message separately.**Note:** If you set the key to null when sending a message, the request does not contain the key.
 If you set the value to null, the request does not contain the value.

         -   If the messages in a batch do not exceed the size limit, the request contains the content of the messages.
 The following code provides a sample request: